Skip to main content

 FDA - Recall Types

-In either case, the FDA monitors the recall and consults with the company regarding the recall's effectiveness and whether the products are safe to be put back on the market.
+In either case, the FDA monitors the recall process and consults with the company regarding the recall's effectiveness.
+It also determines whether products are safe enough to reenter the market.

-This article discusses how FDA recalls work, the types of recalls, and what you should do if you have a product that has been recalled.
+This article discusses how FDA recalls work, the types of recalls, and what to do if you get hurt using a recalled product.

-• The producing company discovers a defect in their product and contacts the FDA;
+• The manufacturer discovers a defect and contacts the FDA

-• The Centers for Disease Control (CDC) notices a trending health problem related to an FDA-regulated product; or
+• The Centers for Disease Control (CDC) notices a trending health problem related to an FDA-regulated product

-• FDA employees conduct an inspection of a factory and determine that there is a likelihood that problems will arise.
+• FDA employees inspect the manufacturer's factory and determine that there is a likelihood that problems will arise

 Recall Classifications

-• Class I: Recalls for products that could cause serious injury or death;
+• Class I: Recalls for products that could cause severe injury or death

-• Class II: Recalls for products that might cause serious injury or temporary illness;
+• Class II: Recalls for products that might cause significant injury or temporary illness

 What Should I Do if I Have a Recalled Product?

-Learn More About Types of FDA Recalls From an Attorney
+Learn More About Product Recalls From an Attorney

-If you've been injured by a recalled product, you may have a cause of action against the maker, seller, or anyone else in the stream of commerce (for example, a distributor) under product liability law.
-In a successful suit, injured individuals can receive compensation for their medical expenses, lost wages, and pain and suffering.
+If you're hurt while using a recalled product, you may have a cause of action against the manufacturer, distributor, retailer, or anyone in the distribution chain.
+Your attorney will demand compensation for your medical expenses, lost wages, and pain and suffering.

 Was this helpful?